Ahmed Karahisari

-History

 Born, Ahmed Şemseddîn’dir, he became known as Karahisari after his place of birth, Karahisar.
 His date of birth is uncertain but is around 1468 or 1469.
 Very little is known about his early life.
 In the early Bayezid era, he went to Istanbul for his education and remained there for the rest of his life.

 After completing his Sufi scholarship, he took the chanting order.
 His calligraphy master is unclear.
 Müstakimzâde states that his teacher was Yahyâ Sufî, but Karahisari, in his own writings, always referred to Esadullah-ı Kirmânî as his teacher.

 He served in the Imperial Court of Suleyman I, according to the Salary Books, which place him there in 1545, but his period of tenure is uncertain.

 Unlike most of the Ottoman calligraphers of his era, he did not follow the style of Sheikh Hamdullah.
-Instead, he wanted to reinvigorate the style of the Abbasid calligrapher, Yaqut al-Musta'simi (1221-98), which had dominated Islamic calligraphy prior to Hamdullah's innovations.
+Instead, he wanted to reinvigorate the style of the Abbasid calligrapher, Yaqut al-Musta'simi (1221–98), which had dominated Islamic calligraphy prior to Hamdullah's innovations.
 Karahisari improved the best examples of Thuluth and Naskh scripts.
 However, apart from his students, his style was not widely accepted and was largely overshadowed by the developments made by Sheikh Hamdullah (1436–1520) and Hâfiz Osman (1642–1698).

 In terms of the technique and innovations made to the calligraphy, he is considered one of the three most important Ottoman calligraphers along with Sheikh Hamdullah and Hâfiz Osman.
 Among the followers of Karahisari's style, his student, Hasan Çelebi, was renowned as much as himself. Çelebi (also known as Cerkes Hasan Qelebi, d.
 1594), was Karahisari's adoptive son.
 The boy had been a Circassian slave, and was in Karahisari's service when Karahisari freed him, adopted him and taught him calligraphy.